Manage Lake Datasets

 You will now be able to select this new Dataset by using its identifier in a Cribl Lake Destination or Cribl Lake Collector.

-Edit a Dataset
+Edit a Lake Dataset

-To edit an existing Dataset:
+To edit an existing Lake Dataset:

-- In the sidebar, select Datasets.
+- In the Cribl Lake sidebar, select Datasets.

 - Select the Dataset you want to edit and change the desired information, including description, retention period, partitions, and assigned Lakehouse.
-You can’t modify the identifier of an existing Dataset.
+You can’t modify the identifier of an existing Lake Dataset.

 - Confirm with Save.

-Change the Retention Period
+Change a Lake Dataset’s Retention Period

 If you increase the retention period, data currently in the Dataset will adopt the new retention period.